remix-run/remix/templates/azure-functions/README.md

 - [Azure Account](https://portal.azure.com/)
 - [GitHub Account](https://github.com/)

-First, you need to follow the [instructions](https://docs.microsoft.com/en-us/azure/static-web-apps/get-started-portal?tabs=vanilla-javascript) to create a new project on Azure.
+First, you need to follow the [instructions](https://docs.microsoft.com/azure/static-web-apps/get-started-portal?tabs=vanilla-javascript) to create a new project on Azure.
+This will also setup the GitHub Actions workflow to perform automated deployments of your site.

-Next, you'll need to add your `REMIX_TOKEN`, and your `AZURE_STATIC_WEB_APPS_TOKEN` as GitHub project [secrets](https://docs.github.com/en/actions/reference/encrypted-secrets)

-You can find your azure token in the Azure portal for your static web app under "management deployment token".